Foley Beach: Archbishop of the Anglican Church in North America

 Shortly after his investiture, Beach held an eighteen-day journey that took him to the Church of the Province of South East Asia, the Church of the Province of Myanmar and the Anglican Diocese of Sydney, from November 11–29, 2014.
-The main purpose of the journey was to strengthen the ties between ACNA and these three Anglican realignment churches.
-He first visited the Church of the Province of South East Asia, from November 11–14, 2014, where he took part with a 37-member delegation of the ACNA at a mission consultations roundtable held at St. Andrew's Cathedral in Singapore, also meeting Archbishop Bolly Lapok and visiting both Singapore and Malaysia.
+The main purpose of the journey was to strengthen the ties between the Anglican Church in North America and these three Anglican realignment churches.
+He first visited the Church of the Province of South East Asia, from November 11–14, 2014, where he took part with a 37-member delegation of the Anglican Church in North America at a mission consultations roundtable held at St. Andrew's Cathedral in Singapore, also meeting Archbishop Bolly Lapok and visiting both Singapore and Malaysia.
 He followed this with a visit to the Church of the Province of Myanmar, where he was welcomed by Archbishop Stephen Than Myint Oo, and to the Anglican Diocese of Sydney, meeting Archbishop Glenn Davies, who invited him to preach at St. Andrew's Cathedral in Sydney.

 During a meeting of the Anglican Primates of the Global South, a coalition representing the majority of the world's Anglicans, from October 14–16, 2015, in Cairo, Egypt, Beach was seated as a member of the Global South Primates Council with voice and vote, and he will continue to have voice and vote in future meetings.
+This follows his seating on the Gafcon Primates Council with primates representing the vast majority of the Anglican Communion.
+In December 2015 at the invitation of Archbishop Onesipore Rwaje, Beach preached at the Anglican Church of Rwanda’s Bishops and Clergy Conference.
 Beach was invited by the Archbishop of Canterbury, Justin Welby, to the Anglican Communion primates' gathering that took place on January 11–15, 2016.